openstack-archive/murano/doc/source/articles/client.rst

 would inspect images already present in the image database.
 Unless image with the specific name and hash is present client would attempt to download it.

-For more info about specifiying images and requirements for the package see package creation docs: :ref:`app_pkg`.
+For more info about specifying images and requirements for the package see package creation docs: :ref:`app_pkg`.

-If any of the packages, being installed is already registerd in Murano, client would ask you what do do with it.
+If any of the packages, being installed is already registered in Murano, client would ask you what do do with it.
 You can specify the default action with ``--exists-action``, passing `s` for skip, `u` for update, and `a` for abort.